How to Get Rid of Slugs Naturally

-Slugs!
 With all the rain we’ve been having in Oklahoma they are flourishing like a giant mob of tiny monsters taking over the garden.
 They are sliming the lettuce, chomping the strawberries, mangling the seedlings, and being a general menace!
-A large population of slugs can decimate a crop in a few days and I can’t detect anything so far that they don’t want to eat.
-My Little Sprouts and I worked too hard toiling over planting this yummy food just to feed it all to the nasty slugs!
-UGH!
+Other than squash bugs, I hate slugs the most!

 That’s where diatomaceous earth comes in.
 It’s a great natural product which is actually made of ground up ocean fossils!
-Diatomaceous earth works when you sprinkle it around your surfaces in a fine layer.
+Diatomaceous earth works when you sprinkle it around your garden surfaces in a fine layer.
 When pests crawl over it, it cuts the waxy coating on their underbellies and causes them to dehydrate and die.

 Diatomaceous earth is effective on several types of pests including slugs and the nymphs or babies of the squash bug.
 It is even effective against roaches.
 When you use diatomaceous earth, sprinkle it on in a super fine layer like the dust on your furniture for the most effectiveness.

 I make sure to use food grade diatomaceous earth so I don’t have to worry about the residue of it being on my food.
 In fact, many people take it regularly for their health.
 If you’d like to find out more about the health benefits of taking diatomaceous earth, click here.

 Be careful not to rub your eyes with diatomaceous earth on your hands because it can scratch them.
 You also don’t want to inhale the dust as it could irritate your lungs.
 Use common sense when applying and storing any product.